 Habitat Corrections:

-By correcting habitat we can reduce the pest activities.
-One of the major facts is hidden/ inaccessible places like the roof or false ceilings.
-These are the places where most of the pests grow so by proofing / modifying these areas we may eliminate areas where pests grow.
+By correcting the habitat, we can reduce the pest activities.
+One of the major facts is that hidden/ inaccessible places like the roof or false ceilings.
+These are the places where most pests thrive, so by proofing and modifying these areas, we can eliminate areas where pests grow.
 Other corrections include Lighting.
-Lighting attracts most of the flying pests and by putting the right type of lights we may reduce the same.
-If we replace normal lights with LED or sodium lights then attraction can be reduced up to significant levels.
-Vegetation in the exterior areas may also act as a pest carrier to the facilities so all the vegetation in external areas must be removed frequently.
+Lighting attracts most flying pests, and by using the correct type of lights, we can reduce their numbers.
+If we replace regular lights with LED or sodium lights, then attraction can be reduced by significant levels.
+Vegetation in exterior areas may also serve as a pest carrier to the facilities, so all vegetation in the external areas must be removed frequently.

 Correction in Other Practices:

-Correction in Other Practices like Good Manufacturing Practices, Good Housekeeping Practices, Good Logistics Practices and Good Warehousing Practices etc may reduce the pests up to the maximum.
-Few of them includes :
+Corrections in Other Practices like Good Manufacturing Practices, Good Housekeeping Practices, Good Logistics Practices and Good Warehousing Practices, etc, may reduce the pests up to the maximum.
+A few of them includes :

 A ) Incoming Material Inspection: